Taciturny/Recomm_Movies/README.md

 The data is preprocessed to create the target variable 'liked', indicating whether the user liked a movie (rating >= 4).
 Categorical variables like userId and movieId are one-hot encoded using sklearn's OneHotEncoder.

 ## Model Building
 The recommendation system utilizes machine learning algorithms to predict user preferences.
-Techniques such as collaborative filtering and matrix factorization are employed to generate accurate recommendations.
+Techniques such as collaborative filtering, content-based  filtering and matrix factorization are employed to generate accurate recommendations.

 ## Objective
 The primary objective of this project is to develop an efficient and accurate movie recommendation system that enhances user satisfaction and engagement on movie platforms.